|

 (CNN) -- A cryptography expert says that Microsoft operating systems include

-a back door that allows the National Security Agency to enter systems
+a back door that allows the National Security Agency to enter systems using

 one of the operating system versions.